 When is the study expected to begin?

-The study is expected to begin in Fall of 2016.
+The study is expected to begin during the first quarter of 2017.

 What will the state do with the information in the study?